steffenfriedrich/YCSB/sickstore/README.md

 ### YCSB-binding
  - sickstore.url=localhost => The connection URL.
  - sickstore.port=54000 =>
+ - sickstore.maxconnections=8 => number of maximal connections in the connection pool
- - sickstore.maxconnections=64 => number of connections in the connection pool
+ - sickstore.minimumidle=4 => number of minimum connections in the connection pool
  - sickstore.write_concern.ack=1 => The number of acknowledgments from replicas (or a tag set)
  - sickstore.write_concern.journaling=false => Simulate a journal commit?
  - sickstore.read_preference =>  primary | secondary